UPnP IGD & PCP

-Universal Plug and Play (UPnP) and NAT Port Mapping Protocol (NAT-PMP) are network services which allow software and devices to configure each other when attaching to a network.
-This includes automatically creating dynamic NAT port forwards and associated firewall rules.
+Universal Plug and Play Internet Gateway Device (UPnP IGD) and Port Control Protocol (PCP) are network protocols which allow local software and devices to configure each other when attaching to a network.
+This includes autonomously creating dynamic NAT rules to redirect and pass incoming connections from remote hosts.

-The UPnP and NAT-PMP service, located at Services > UPnP & NAT-PMP, enables client PCs and other devices such as game consoles to automatically allow required inbound traffic and can account for outbound NAT on traffic using the same ports.
-There are many popular programs and platforms which support UPnP such as Torrent clients, Steam/Steam Deck, Nintendo consoles, PlayStation consoles, XBox consoles, video conferencing apps, and more.
-NAT-PMP is supported primarily by Apple products.
+The UPnP IGD & PCP service, located at Services > UPnP IGD & PCP, enables client devices such as computers and game consoles to autonomously allow required inbound traffic and can account for outbound NAT on traffic using the same ports.
+There are many popular programs and platforms which support UPnP IGD & PCP, such as Steam/Steam Deck, Nintendo consoles, PlayStation consoles, XBox consoles, video conferencing apps, torrent clients, and more.
+PCP is supported primarily by Apple products but can also be found in other applications and devices.

 See also